MetaMask/snaps-registry/.github/ISSUE_TEMPLATE/block-snap.md

 ---

+Note: Blocking a Snap means that both new and existing users cannot use the Snap.

 All items in the list below needs to be satisifed, with 1 approval from someone on the MetaMask Snaps team.

 - [ ] Is the reason for the block documented in this issue?